 Be it celebrating a religious festival or perhaps the New Year or inaugurating the Dubai Shopping Festival, everything is over-the-top.
 Expect some major fireworks, laser shows, activities and entertainment programs for every kind of special occasion in Dubai.
 In short, just like everything else in Dubai, nothing is left to subtlety.

-Dubai has always shocked and surprised people with its inventions, ideas and lifestyle.
+Dubai has always shocked and surprised people with its inventions, ideas, and lifestyle.
 But it is also one of the most popular holiday destinations in the world because of all the facts that make it what it is.
+Hope these things to know before visiting Dubai will help you to prepare for your Dubai holiday.